Authority: Vice Chancellor for Information Technology.

 8.3.9.
 Appropriate Data Steward

-8.3.14.
-Insurance and Risk Management (for incidents utilizing Cyber Risk Insurance)
+8.3.15.
+Insurance and Risk Management (for incidents utilizing Cyber Risk Insurance and/or HIPPA Privacy breaches)

 NOTE: Reporting activities may be initiated during containment phase and extend into the eradication and recovery phase.